deepxcode/personal_website/README.md

-# Website Made by Flutter(Initial Stage)
+# Developed Baisc Website using  Flutter.

 A new Flutter project.

 ## Getting Started
-Implemented Dark Mode,
-Used Firebase for hosting,
-used flutter web
+I have Created a Basic Website using FLutter for web.
+Implemented Dark Mode in FLutter,Used Firebase For Hosting.
+You can check the website at https://deep-codes.firebaseapp.com/#/

 This project is a starting point for a Flutter application.